-- 27 Many respondents to our neighborhood survey reported through-traffic and speeding problems in - Arlington Forest.
-Almost a third (32 percent) cited through traffic as a problem on their own - streets, and almost half (48 percent) cited it on other neighborhood streets; 50 percent reported - 30 speeding as a problem on their own streets, and 63 percent saw it as a problem elsewhere in the - 31 neighborhood.
-The county has opportunities to calm traffic and discourage through traffic by - 32 ticketing speeders and installing traffic circles, speed bumps or rumble strips, and more visible - payement markings indicating speed limits and upcoming stop signs.
+Many respondents to our neighborhood survey reported through traffic and speeding problems in Arlington Forest.
+Almost a third (32 percent) cited through traffic as a problem on their own streets, and almost half (48 percent) cited it as a problem on other neighborhood streets.
+Fifty percent reported speeding as a problem on their own streets, and 63 percent saw it as a problem elsewhere in the neighborhood.
+The county has opportunities to calm traffic and discourage through traffic by ticketing speeders and installing traffic circles, speed bumps or rumble strips, and more visible pavement markings indicating speed limits and upcoming stop signs.